There’s nothing like celebrating the holiday season at Disneyland!

 ► New holiday treats, food, merchandise, and more throughout the Disneyland Resort.

-► A Christmas Fantasy Parade returns to Disneyland Park, and DCA will have World of Color – Season of Light as nightly entertainment.
+► A Christmas Fantasy Parade returns to Disneyland Park, and DCA will have World of Color Happiness! as nightly entertainment.

-► Discount tickets to Disneyland are available through our trusted partners at Get Away Today.
+► Discount Disneyland tickets and vacation packages are available through our trusted partners at Get Away Today.

-The holiday festivities will run this year from November 15, 2024 through early January 2025.
+The holiday festivities will run this year from November 14, 2025 through January 7, 2026.
 These two months are filled with Disneyland Christmas decorations, celebrations, parades, fireworks, holiday ride overlays, and delicious seasonal treats.

 I love Christmastime at Disneyland almost as much as Halloween Time!
 In fact, one of the most magical things about this time of year is how quickly Disney is able to flip the switch from Halloween to the holidays.
 Visiting during this most magical time of the year is something we do a lot, so I am excited to share everything you need to know about Christmas at Disneyland.